cloudfoundry/cc-api-v3-style-guide/README.md

 If any request receives a query parameter it does not understand, the response **MUST** be a `400 Bad Request`.

+All query parameters **MUST** be properly [url-encoded](https://en.wikipedia.org/wiki/Percent-encoding).
+If a query parameter value includes the comma (`,`) character, the comma **MUST** be double encoded.
+Note that for readability purposes, the examples throughout this document do not show encoded query strings.

 ####Example
 Single value:
 `GET /v3/apps?names=firstname`

 Multiple values:
  `GET /v3/apps?names=firstname,secondname`

+Single value with comma:
+ `GET /v3/apps?names=comma%2Cname`

 ## Field Names